BlockchainCommons/Research/papers/bcr-2023-002-known-value.md

 ### Blockchain Commons Core Concepts

-The Blockchain Commons range (0-999) contains core concepts specific to Gordian Envelope and related specifications.
+The Blockchain Commons range (0-999) contains core concepts used across Blockchain Commons specifications, including but not limited to Gordian Envelope.
 Where these concepts have equivalent URIs in other ontologies, the external ontology registries reference the Blockchain Commons code point rather than assigning a new one, ensuring 1:1 correspondence between code points and URIs.

 - **Core envelope predicates** (0-49): Fundamental properties like `isA`, `id`, `signed`, `note`, `hasRecipient`, `salt`, `date`, `version`
 - **Attachments** (50-59): Vendor-defined envelope extensions